 Textiles Into Furniture: Tent Chair

-In the Textile and Furniture Collaboration class, we as a group of three members, are designing a three person chair in a form of a triangular prism with a stretched elastic knit exterior.
+As a team of Textile, Furniture, and Industrial Design students, we are collaborating to design a three-person chair in a form of a triangular prism with a stretched elastic knit exterior

 The furniture is different from other forms, as the user is not aware of the functional aspect of the object but discover and be immersed in the soft elastic knit.
 Each side of the furniture is knitted in different colors (yellow orange, blue, and red orange) but is visually connected by the graphic gradient of the blue where the sides meet.
 There will be different sensory experiences when viewing the object from far and being inside the furniture.